LahariReddyMuthyala/braindrles/README.md

 # braindrles

-> a firebase app for braindrles: Tinder for brains with lesions
+> a firebase app for braindrles: Tinder for brains with lesions (a derivative of braindr)
-> a derivative of the highly popular braindr

-## Note: Documentation for alldr in process; more to come
+## Note: Documentation for data review for all (aka alldr) in process; more to come

 ## Firebase setup